build-on-aws/content/posts/well-arch-chatbot/index.md

 ![Example Text Embeddings](images/token_emb.png)

 With text embeddings we can now do a Search of all the text based on an input query.
-By asking `How do I designing VPC architectures with security components?` we get a list of the documents that has text which is relevant to the query.
+By asking `How do I design VPC architectures with security components?` we get a list of the documents that has text which is relevant to the query.

 ![Document Serach](images/vector_list.png)